-13. There is tropical flower plant named dumb cane that has been nicknamed “mother-in-law’s tongue.”
+13. There is a tropical flower plant named Dieffenbachia that has been nicknamed “mother-in-law’s tongue.”
 Its poison can hinder your ability to speak.

 14. Some species of bamboo flower only once in decades, and do so simultaneously across the entire planet, regardless of location or climate.